-This Tumblr catalogs nearly every piece of equipment available to video production students, and uses the library’s checkout system to manage student access.
+Nearly every piece of equipment available to video production students is listed on our Equipment Checkout page.
+We use the library’s checkout system to manage student access.

 Students are not required to bring their own computers to pursue video production but it is highly recommended as it assists students in learning through familiarity with their personal machine and managing massive media files.
 Check out our latest suggested configuration.